Fort Wayne, Indiana: Libraries

 Fort Wayne is home to the main library and thirteen branches of the Allen County Public Library.
 It is among the 20 largest public library systems in the U.S., and ranks 89th factoring in academic libraries, with 3.4 million volumes.
 The library's foundation is also among the nation's largest, with $14 million in assets.
 The entire library system underwent an $84.1 million overhaul from 2002 to 2007.
 In 2009, over 7.4 million materials were borrowed by patrons, with over 3 million visits made throughout the library system.
-The Main Library in downtown Fort Wayne houses the second largest genealogical research collection in the U.S.
+The Main Library in downtown Fort Wayne houses the second-largest genealogical research collection in the U.S.

 Media

 Major broadcasting network affiliates include WANE-TV (CBS), WPTA-TV (ABC/NBC), WISE-TV (CW), WFFT-TV (Fox), and WFWA-TV (PBS), Northeast Indiana's PBS member station.
 Religious broadcasters include WINM.
 Access Fort Wayne maintains Fort Wayne and Allen County's Public Access capabilities serving from the Allen County Public Library.
-One National Public Radio station is based in the city, WBOI, with the new WELT Community Radio Station transmitting from the Allen County Public Library.
+One National Public Radio station is based in the city, WBOI, with the WELT Community Radio Station transmitting from the Allen County Public Library since 2016.

-Fort Wayne is served by two primary newspapers, the Journal Gazette and Pulitzer Prize-winning News-Sentinel.
-The two dailies have separate editorial departments, but under a joint operating agreement, printing, advertising, and circulation are handled by Fort Wayne Newspapers, Inc. The News-Sentinel announced that it would cease printing operations in favor of digital publishing in August 2017.
+Fort Wayne is served by one newspaper, the Journal Gazette.
+The newspaper is offered six days weekly, Monday through Saturday.
+Fort Wayne was previously served by the News-Sentinel which ceased operations on April 23, 2020.

 In the early 1970s, an alternative newspaper called the Fort Wayne Free Press was published in the city.